 Then, they literally tear open little holes between the cells that line our intestines.
 This perforation is the cause of Leaky Gut Syndrome, which we’re learning can cause a great deal of unpleasant symptoms and autoimmune issues or symptoms similar to those of food poisoning.2

 So, you can see, these plants are literally declaring war on our bodies – dropping little bombs that wreak havoc on our intestines and immune systems.
 In fact, some lectins can actually paralyze certain bugs.
 So, clearly their defensive operations are working.

 But, when plants work their chemical magic on us, they can do more than just make us sick when we eat them.
 Turns out, plants can also employ their chemical compounds to get us to help them as well.

 For instance, when they need us to help them spread their seed, they entice us, and other animals, with their bright colors and delicious aromas.
-They want us to eat them and essentially replant their seed after we’ve digested our meal – to help fertilize it, if you catch my drift.
+They want us to eat them and essentially replant their seed after we’ve digested our meal – to help fertilize it.
 If, however, we eat them at the wrong time of year, they’ll punish us for it by making us feel sick.

 The bottom line – when we consume lectins, if we experience pain, or discomfort … or if we suffer heartburn, fatigue, inflammation, or a sick stomach … plants win.

 It’s simple.
 Lectins are toxic, and when we feel their inflammatory effects, or experience leaky gut or weight gain – the theory is we’ll walk away.
 Because what person – or animal for that matter – with half a brain would return to eat the plant that caused such discomfort?

 But, not all plants are working against us.
 Some actually want to help us.